tigera/docs/calico-enterprise/network-policy/networksets.mdx

     - 10.0.0.1/32
     - 10.0.0.2/32
 ```
-The following network policy uses the `selector: trusted-ep == "load balancer"` to reference the above globalnetwork set.
+The following network policy uses the `selector: trusted-ep == "load balancer"` to reference the above GlobalNetworkSet.
 All applications in the `app2-ns` namespace, that match `app2` and `svc1` are allowed ingress traffic from the trusted load balance on port 1001.

 ```yaml
 apiVersion: projectcalico.org/v3